ZosoV/mobia-project/deployment/README.md

 # Deployment

 The main pipeline for the Mobia project is built in the following files.
-The main components are three Artificial Intelligence models, which are cascaded as follows:
+The main components are three Deep Learning models, which are introduced in a pipeline in a cascade style:

 1. A primary detector, known as **TrafficCamNet**, which detects **cars** in a video (streaming or stored).
 2. A secondary detector, known as **LPDNet**, which detects a **license plate** in the region of interest built on the previous detection.